-- 2. Utilization Control - a.
+2. Utilization Control

+a.
 Prospective (Concurrent) Drug Utilization Review (Pro-DUR)

 Pro-DUR functions will be carried out via the Point of Sale (POS) Systems.
-However, verification of eligibility by provider review of the recipient's current Medicaid card at the time of service remains a necessary responsibility of the provider.

 - 1. Pro-DUR edits apply to POS claims and paper (UCF) claims. - 2.
 Long Term Care (LTC) claims are subject to all Pro-DUR edits that apply to retail. - 3.
 Providers may submit override codes using the National Council for Prescription Drug Programs (NCPDP) standard interactive DUR codes.
 Override codes may be submitted on the initial claim.
 A denied claim does not have to be on file. - 4.
 No long term Prior Authorization's are issued, codes must be entered each time errors occur.
-Reference the provider manual provided by the Nevada Medicaid POS system contractor for more information on the current Pro-DUR edits and override procedures. - b.
+Reference the Nevada Medicaid and NCU Pharmacy Manual (Pharmacy Manual) for more information on the current Pro-DUR edits and override procedures. - b.
 Retro Drug Utilization Review (DUR)